I’ll certainly make you this bet:

 Or at least its repair,

 —Neal Levin, Bloomfield Hills, MI

 The Saturday Evening Post staff is pleased to announce Neal Levin of Bloomfield Hills, Michigan, our Mar/Apr 2012 Limerick Laughs Contest Winner!
-For his poem describing this John Falter picture, Neal wins $100—and our gratitude for a job well done.
+For his poem describing this John Falter picture, Neal wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our Jul/Aug issue, you can submit your limerick via the entry form here.
 And now, without further ado, we present some of our favorite submissions from the runners-up:

 There are rules when buying antiques:

 Don’t sit on an old chair that squeaks.

 The broken chair might have been funny,